Best Dive Masks 2026

 The ultra-low volume design positions the lens close to your eyes, maximizing field of vision.
 You'll see more of the reef in your peripheral vision, which matters when you're trying to spot that seahorse your dive guide is pointing at.
 The low volume also means quick, easy clearing.

 Like the F1, the Frameless folds flat for travel.
-Scubapro's silicone is high-quality and durable, I've seen Frameless masks last a decade with proper care.
+Scubapro's silicone is high-quality and durable, Frameless masks are known to last a decade with proper care.
 The black silicone skirt reduces internal reflections and glare, which most experienced divers prefer.

 Pros: - Fits most face shapes well - Professional-grade construction - Ultra-low volume for easy clearing - Folds flat for travel - Durable, long-lasting silicone